cry-inc/dmarc-report-viewer/README.md

 ## Features
 - [x] Lightweight Docker image for easy deployment
-- [x] Secure IMAP client
+- [x] Secure IMAP client (TLS & STARTTLS)
 - [x] Automatic fetching of reports from IMAP inbox
 - [x] Robust parsing of XML DMARC reports
 - [x] Embedded HTTP server for web UI
 - [x] Automatic HTTPS via ACME/Let's Encrypt
 - [x] Basic Auth password protection for HTTP server
 - [x] Easy configuration via command line arguments or ENV variables
-- [x] Configurable maximum size of mails (prevents downloading and parsing)
+- [x] Configurable maximum size of mails (to skip oversized documents)
 - [x] Summary with charts for domains, organizations and passed/failed checks
 - [x] Viewing filtered lists of reports
 - [x] Viewing of individual DMARC reports
-- [x] Show all parsing errors for DMARC reports
+- [x] Export DMARC reports as XML or JSON documents
 - [x] List all mails in the IMAP inbox
 - [x] Viewing of individual mail metadata with a list of extracted reports
+- [x] Show parsing errors for DMARC reports

 ## Run with Docker
 The latest version is always published automatically as Docker image in the GitHub container registry.